carpentries/workshop-template/_extras/customization.md

 setting the `flavor` variable in `_config.yml` to `r` or `python` will include the respective installation instructions for these tools.
-Additionally, by default, the installation instructions for a text editor, the Bash shell, and Git will be included.
+Additionally, by default, the installation instructions for a text editor, the Bash shell, and Git are included.

 #### If you need to remove tools

-If you need to remove any of these default options, you can delete lines that include these instructions in `_includes/swc/setup.html` file.
+If you need to remove any of the instructions for the default set of tools, you can delete lines that include these instructions in the `_includes/swc/setup.html` file.

 #### If you need to add tools

 If you need to add installation instructions for other tools, we provide installation instructions for SQL and OpenRefine.
-To make them appear on your workshop website, you can move the `{% include %}` statements outside the comment block in `_includes/swc/setup.html`.
+To make them appear on your workshop website, you can move the `{% raw %}{% include %}{% endraw %}` statements outside the comment block in `_includes/swc/setup.html`.

 If you need to add installation instructions for other tools,